Encourage and support rigorous, innovative, and influential thinking about foundational questions in physics and cosmology;

 All decisions of the judges are final and the selection of Winners is at the sole and absolute discretion of FQXi.

-In addition to the cash prizes listed below, all First, Second, and Third Prize Winners will be invited to FQXi Membership, if the applicant is not already a Member.
-Scientific American will also consider adapted material from winning essays for possible publication.
+In addition to the cash prizes listed below, all First and Second Prize Winners will receive a nomination for FQXi Membership, if the applicant is not already a Member.
+(These top Winners will then be vetted through FQXi's new Member nomination process to ensure they meet the basic qualifications for Membership.)
+Springer will consider adapted material from the winning essays for possible publication.

-The Contest is open to everybody except employees and consultants (including Contest judges) of the Sponsors (The Peter and Patricia Gruber Foundation, John Templeton Foundation, and the Foundational Questions Institute), Scientific American, and each of their respective parents, subsidiaries, affiliates, advertising and promotion agencies (collectively, the "Contest Entities") and their family/household members (defined as parents, spouse, children, siblings, grandparents).
+The Contest is open to everybody except employees and consultants (including Contest judges) of the Sponsors (The Peter and Patricia Gruber Foundation and the Foundational Questions Institute) and each of their respective parents, subsidiaries, affiliates, advertising and promotion agencies (collectively, the "Contest Entities") and their family/household members (defined as parents, spouse, children, siblings, grandparents).

 No person is allowed to submit more than one essay to the Contest, regardless if he or she is entering individually or as part of a collaborative essay.
 If more than one is uploaded, all except the first will be disqualified.
 (On the rare occasion when a replacement is requested by FQXi, this will be handled outside of the usual submission system.)
 Collaborative essays written by more than one person can be submitted.
 If such an entry is awarded a Prize, it will be split equally among the collaborators.